mithubindia/vmenu/guides/nvidia.md

 ctrl + x.

 We run the LXC and we're going to install the Nvidia driver inside it.
-**IMPORTANT: we do this installation from the LXC console, not from Virtuliservmenu**
+**IMPORTANT: we do this installation from the LXC console, not from Virtuliser**

 ```
 mkdir /opt/nvidia